dennisrcao/mixed-in-key-scripts/README.md

 ## Purpose
 This tool prepares audio files for analysis by Mixed In Key by removing existing metadata tags.
 When audio files contain metadata (like ID3 tags in MP3s), Mixed In Key may not properly update the filename with the detected key and tempo information.
 This tool ensures consistent analysis by clearing these tags first.

-## How It Works
+## Step 1: Remove Metadata
-1. Place `Step1_RemoveMetadata.py` in a folder containing your audio files
+1. Place `*Step1_RemoveMetadata.py` in a folder containing your audio files
 2. Run the script to process all audio files in the directory and subdirectories
 3. The script will:
    - Scan for supported audio files